College football schedule, games 2018: What to watch in Week 4, TV channels, kickoff times

 Florida at Tennessee, ESPN, 7 p.m.: Two old-school SEC East rivals go at it in Neyland Stadium Saturday night in a game that will give either Dan Mullen or Jeremy Pruitt an early-season signature win.
 This one will come down to unproven quarterbacks: Feleipe Franks for the Gators and Jarrett Guarantano for the Volunteers.
 The rivalry might not carry the same sizzle as it has in years past, but a fierce rivalry in Week 4 is always worth tuning in to.

-No. 18 Wisconsin at Iowa, FOX, 8:30 p.m.: After getting stunned last week by BYU, the Badgers turn around and will walk into hostile Kinnick Stadium against a Hawkeyes team that boasts one of the best defenses in the nation.
+No. 18 Wisconsin at Iowa, Fox, 8:30 p.m.: After getting stunned last week by BYU, the Badgers turn around and will walk into hostile Kinnick Stadium against a Hawkeyes team that boasts one of the best defenses in the nation.
 If the Hawkeyes are able to shut down Jonathan Taylor and the Badgers rushing attack, it'll be up to quarterback Alex Hornibrook to win a game against a stellar defense.
 That should be fun.

 Arizona State at No. 10 Washington, ESPN, 10:30 p.m.: The Sun Devils lost a heart-breaker last week at San Diego State, and will have an even bigger test in a hostile environment against the Huskies.
 The quarterback dual between Manny Wilkins and Jake Browning will draw headlines, but Sun Devils wide receiver N'Keal Harry vs. the Huskies secondary is the biggest matchup to watch.